AresValley/Artemis-DB/static/420/description.md

 SI-FEC, also known as FEC-S, FEC 1000 Simplex, and FEC-1000S, was the FEC variant of SI-ARQ, and was only used under extremely poor propagation conditions.
 SI-FEC was developed by Siemens and was used by Austrian and Indonesian diplomatic services.
+No longer used today.

+SI-FEC typically uses baudrates of 96, 192 or 200 Bd using the ITA-3 alphabet.
+During idle mode this system is the same as CCIR 242 (ARQ-M2).